Getting Into Windows XP Recovery Console

 OK, first up please try creating the bootable CD/DVD with a new piece of software that I’m trying out to replace the Unetbootin software.

-It seems several people are having trouble with it so will you try to download and create your bootable USB flash with Passscape ISO Burner (available here: http://www.easy-share.com/1917464076/pib.zip)
+It seems several people are having trouble with it so will you try to download and create your bootable USB flash with Passscape ISO Burner (available here: https://www.easy-share.com/1917464076/pib.zip)

 1. Unpack the zip file.